home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## Shelly device generations

 There are two generations of devices.
-Both generations are supported by integration.
-There are some differences in how devices should be configured, event names, and entity and device naming between generations.
+Both generations are supported by this integration.
+There are some differences in how devices should be configured and entity and device naming between generations.

 ## Shelly device configuration (generation 1)